Have Questions?

 Vet Affairs/Edward Hines Jr Hospital is 2.7 miles from Westchester, Illinois

-Vet Affairs/Edward Hines Jr Hospital provides recovery care and rehab services such as outpatient individual counseling, short term rehab centers, inpatient rehab programs, inpatient detoxification programs, long term treatment centers, and others to clients residing in the Westchester area so that they overcome their substance abuse issues and find full sobriety.
+Vet Affairs/Edward Hines Jr Hospital provides recovery care and rehab services such as outpatient individual counseling, short term rehab centers, inpatient rehab programs, inpatient detoxification programs, long term treatment centers, and others to clients residing in the Westchester, IL. area so that they overcome their substance abuse issues and find full sobriety.
 It has services - such as group therapy, vocational rehabilitation services, cognitive/behavior therapy, relapse prevention, trauma therapy, group therapy, and others - which follow its philosophy of the programs that work most effectively.
 This is because Vet Affairs/Edward Hines Jr Hospital believes that full recovery can only be achieved through highly personalized care.

 Further, the alcohol and drug rehab center specializes in many other programs - like treatment for spanish-speaking clients, co-occurring mental and substance abuse disorders, veterans, self-help groups, persons with post-traumatic stress disorder, child care for clients children and more - as well as many other treatment methods that you can find listed below.
 Further, this drug and alcohol rehab has aftercare programs that work in line with its treatment methods to make sure that individuals achieve and maintain permanent, full, and lasting abstinence and sobriety from alcohol and drugs.